 - a.
 It shall be unlawful for any person to operate a skateboard, coaster, scooter, roller blades, inline skates or similar device in the 400 block of Center Street or in any other posted areas in the Village of Durand, Illinois. - b.
-It shall be unlawful for any person to operate a skateboard, coaster, scooter, roller blades, inline skates or similar device upon any roadway other than at a crosswalk in the Village of Durand, Illinois. - c.
+It shall be unlawful for any person to operate a skateboard, coaster, scooter, roller blades, in-

+- c.
 It shall be unlawful for any person to operate a skateboard, coaster, scooter, roller blades, inline skates or similar device in a reckless manner so as to create a nuisance to the public welfare in the Village of Durand, Illinois. - d.
 It shall be unlawful for any person to operate a skateboard, coaster, scooter, roller blades, inline skates or similar device on private property in the Village of Durand, Illinois without the consent of the owner. - e.
 It shall be unlawful for any person to operate a skateboard, coaster, scooter, roller blades, inline skates or similar device in the Village of Durand, Illinois between sundown and sunrise. - f.
 Any person operating a skateboard, coaster, scooter, roller blades, in-line skates or similar device in the Village of Durand, Illinois shall: - i.
 Yield the right-of-way to all pedestrians. - ii.
 Yield the right-of-way to all motorized traffic.